 For those who have operating systems Windows XP, Right-click My Computer > Click "Properties"> Click on the tab"Advanced" from System Properties and click on "Settings" from Startup and Recovery.

-In Startup and Recovery Uncheck the box next automatically Restart (Under System Failure) and we click on OK to save the change made.
+In Startup and Recovery Uncheck the box next automatically Restart (under System Failure) and click OK to save the change.

-Operating systems Windows Vista si Windows 7 Right-click "My Computer" leads directly into a System Information / System Properties something different than the XP's and the button / link which will open the System Properties box> Startup and Recovery is on the left side site.
+Operating systems Windows Vista si Windows 7 Right-click "My Computer" leads directly into a System Information / System Properties something different than XP, and the button / link to open the box System Properties> Startup and Recovery is on the left side site.

 When errors Blue Screen Chances are slim to get over them without rebooting, but this option spares us to get into dump / Error Logs to see what caused the error.
 Many times Blue ScreenCPC disappears very quickly and did not have time to read error code.
 With this option unchecked Blue Screen will stay until we decide restart / shutdown, so we always visualize summary details of the error system.